Junior-22/chat-app/README.md

 <b>working with Expo</b>

-Repeatedly the expo web browser did not open because of dependency issues with packages from react native.
-For example: Expo required me to use more outdated versions of @react-native-community/netinfo as well as react-native-maps to be compatible with Expo.
+Repeatedly the expo web browser did not open because of dependency issues with packages from react native. e.g, Expo required me to use more outdated versions of @react-native-community/netinfo as well as react-native-maps to be compatible with Expo.

 <b>the whole project</b>